mgoncas/world-cup-score/README.md

 ### ✅ Unit Tests

-- Validate isolated behavior of individual components such as:
+- Validate isolated behavior of individual components.
-    - Service layer logic
-    - Utility methods
-    - Edge case handling

 - Rely on **JUnit 5** and **Mockito** to simulate dependencies.